petisor/Optiver-Realized-Volatility-Prediction/README.md

 ---

-## Scope and honesty
+## Scope

-- Numbers are on **4 stocks**, not the full ~112-stock dataset — the point was a correct, well-evaluated pipeline, not a competition-grade score.
+- Numbers are on **4 stocks**, not the full ~112-stock dataset.
+The point was a correct, well-evaluated pipeline, not a competition-grade score.
 Scaling to all stocks and adding **trade-data features** (trade count/volume) are the obvious next steps.
-- No trades, no real money — this is a prediction exercise, not a trading system.
+- No trades, no real money.
+This is a prediction exercise, not a trading system.